Human rights in Portugal: History

 On 25 April 1974 a military coup ended the Estado Novo regime which concluded fascism in Portugal and was the beginning of a new democracy after 48 years of a dictatorship and 13 years of colonial war.
 This led to a parliamentary democracy and the new 1976 Constitution of the Portuguese Republic which guaranteed its citizens fundamental rights.
 The citizens fundamental rights and duties are specified in Part 1 I of The Constitution.

 Before this Portugal was already a member of the United Nations, they had become a member on 14 December 1955.
 Although a member since 1955 it was not until after they regained democracy in 1974 that Portugal became an active member of the United Nations Commission on Human Rights which encouraged the protection and promotion of all Human Rights everywhere in the world.
-In 1979 Portugal established its own health care system which offered free access to health care for the first time to all its citizens.
+In 1979, Portugal established its own health care system which offered free access to health care for the first time to all its citizens.
 This upholds Article 25 of the Universal Declaration of Human Rights which states "Everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including food, clothing, housing and medical care and necessary social services, and the right to security in the event of unemployment, sickness, disability, widowhood, old age or other lack of livelihood in circumstances beyond his control".

 On January 1, 1986, Portugal formally joined the European Union after applying to join on March 28, 1977.
 Within the European Union they have the European Convention on Human Rights which Portugal has signed and ratified so therefore made a legal commitment to abide by certain standards of behaviour.

 Children's rights

-In 1990 Portugal became a signatory and ratified the Convention on the Rights of the Child.
-Following this they also signed and ratified the optional protocols to the Convention on the Rights of the Child on the involvement of children in armed conflict, on the sale of children, child prostitution and child pornography in 2003.
-In 2013 they then signed and ratified the optional protocol to the Convention on the Rights of the Child on a communications procedure.
+In 1990, Portugal became a signatory and ratified the Convention on the Rights of the Child.
+In 2003, they also signed and ratified the Convention's optional protocols on the Involvement of Children in Armed Conflict and on the Sale of Children, Child Prostitution and Child Pornography.
+In 2013 they then signed and ratified the Optional Protocol on the Rights of the Child on a Communications Procedure.

 Poverty

 Signing and ratifying the convention and the optional protocols has caused an increase in resources allocated to improving the rights of children in Portugal.
 Although there have been improvements there are still serious issues affecting children's rights.
-One in five of children, 20%, live below the poverty line and Portugal is one of the top eight countries with the highest poverty levels among children.
+One in five of children, 20%, lives below the poverty line and Portugal is one of the top eight countries with the highest poverty levels among children.